 Students on financial aid are required to reapply for financial aid each spring for the following academic year.
-Barring any significant changes in a student's financial circumstances (including parental information for students with a Family Resource Scholarship), students can generally expect their need-based scholarship awards to be renewed in subsequent years.
-However, scholarship awards continue only through the normal equivalent length of time required to complete the program of study to which the student was admitted.
+Financial aid does not extend longer than the normal equivalent length of time required to complete the program of study to which the student was admitted.